How can we take a systemic approach to conflict?

 Conflict is telling us something.
 It invites us to stop and have good look under the bonnet of our organisation, before it breaks down.
 A Systemic Constellation approach encourages us to take a wide look at an issue to see how different parts of the system are responding.
 Through it, we can find solutions that support the organisation and individuals to move beyond ‘stuckness’ to ‘flow.’

-Please join us for a profound two-day programme to explore how to use a systemic approach in the conflicts you are encountering in your organisation.
+This profound two-day programme helps you to explore how to use a systemic approach in the conflicts you are encountering in your organisation.
 We will support you to find practical ways of moving forward to a place of transformation and flow.

 About Milly Sinclair